astronomer/airflow-guides/salesforce-to-redshift.md

 ### Step 7

-Now, navigate into your dags folder by running cd ../dags and clone our [Example DAGs](https://github.com/airflow-plugins/Example-Airflow-DAGs) repository by running the following command:
+Now, navigate into your dags folder by running `cd ../dags` and clone our [Example DAGs](https://github.com/airflow-plugins/Example-Airflow-DAGs) repository by running the following command:

 `git clone https://github.com/airflow-plugins/Example-Airflow-DAGs.git`

 This repo contains the Salesforce to Redshift DAG that will act as the orchestrator for your actual data movement.
 Note that, if you’re only using the Salesforce to Redshift DAG, you can delete all of the other DAG files that you downloaded here.
 This will prevent them from showing up in the Airflow UI once you deploy.

+Alternatively, if you'd rather not clone the entire repo and have to delete the extra files, you can just copy the actual [Salesforce to Redshift DAG file](https://github.com/airflow-plugins/Example-Airflow-DAGs/blob/master/etl/salesforce_to_redshift.py)into the dags folder of your project directory.

 ### Step 8